mrsalmon1976/safish.com/_posts/2024/2024-01-28-microsoft-azure-introduction.markdown

 However, when building cloud solutions, they will now also need to understand:
 - aspects of infrastructure (networking, load balancing, firewalls, etc)
 - security
-- deployment and maintenance (traditionally done by the Infrastructrue team)
+- deployment and maintenance (traditionally done by the Infrastructure team)